© Steven Blackburn, YYZ events

 Funds to Support Building of New Polar Bears International House in Churchill, Manitoba

-February 28, 2018 (Winnipeg, Canada) - At the Polar Bear Affair gala last night in Toronto—an event held to raise funds for Polar Bears International’s conservation efforts—Kevin Spreekmeester, PBI’s chairman of the board, announced the receipt of a major gift of $1 million, from Dani Reiss, president & CEO of Canada Goose.
-The funds will support the building of a new facility – The Polar Bears International House – in Churchill, Manitoba by the end of 2018.
+At the Polar Bear Affair gala last night in Toronto—an event held to raise funds for Polar Bears International’s conservation efforts—Kevin Spreekmeester, PBI’s chairman of the board, announced the receipt of a major gift of $1 million, from Dani Reiss, president & CEO of Canada Goose.
+The funds will support the building of a new facility – The Polar Bears International House – in Churchill, Manitoba at the start of the fall 2018 polar bear season.
 The new Polar Bears International House will be built on donated land on the main street in Churchill – the polar bear capital of the world.

 “Over the last decade of working with PBI, I have seen first-hand the passion and energy that the team puts into their important research and efforts to ensure polar bears have a future,” said Reiss.
 “It is a privilege to be a part of helping them build a much-needed facility which will serve as a launch site for PBI’s research and educational activities on polar bear habitat conservation, around the world.”

-The Polar Bears International House will be attractive, energy-efficient, and multi-purpose in design and scope.
+The Polar Bears International House will be attractive, energy-efficient, ecologically sound, and multi-purpose in design and scope.
 It will:

 - Provide space to educate Churchill visitors about polar bears, climate change, and the urgent need to take action

-- Feature cutting-edge interpretation of current polar bear research and outreach efforts, while also providing broadcast venues for media crews
+- Support polar bear research and outreach efforts, including broadcast facilities for media crews

 - Serve as a gathering place for members of the Churchill community and provide local employment and internship opportunities